Where to get a money order: Best places to purchase one

 There are several reasons why using a money order can be a good idea.

-3. No bank account required.
+- No bank account is required.
 Even if you don’t have a bank account, you can still use a money order to send money to someone.

-— Bankrate’s Matthew Goldberg contributed to an update of this story.
+— Bankrate’s Matthew Goldberg and Karen Bennett contributed to updates of this story.